 #5 – CPX Brealtime

-More demand means higher yield.
+More demand means a higher yield.
 Brealtime makes the process easier by providing APIs and aggregation.
 Site speed can be an issue with header bidding but Brealtime has devised a solution to address this: timeout threshold.

 #4 – Index Exchange